vigna/rust-dev-guidelines/README.md

 # Rust Development Guidelines at the Laboratory for Web Algorithmics

 This file details the guidelines for developing Rust code at the Laboratory for Web Algorithmics.
-It is a document \textit{in fieri}, and will be updated as necessary.
+It is a document _in fieri_, and will be updated as necessary.

 These guidelines extend the [Rust API